vbrilon/Live-tracks-guide/docs/architecture.md

 Channel consistency principle (must do)
 - For any instrument you swap from live to backing (or back), keep the same XR18 channel number.
 Route Ableton to that channel’s number and flip the channel Source (Analog ↔ USB).
 This keeps FOH workflow, IEM sends, and Ultranet slots consistent.

+Prep DAW choices (overview)
+- Logic Pro (recommended when songs drift): best for Smart Tempo, printed audio click/cues, and precise markers.
+Use this when the source is an MP3 or has tempo/meter changes.
+- Ableton‑only (fast path): fine for steady‑tempo songs or when stems are already on‑grid at 48 kHz.
+Disable Auto‑Warp; keep timing authoritative in audio.
+- Reaper + SWS (bulk prep): most efficient for large catalogs.
+Batch tempo mapping, markers/regions, and Render Matrix for naming/exports; then assemble in Ableton and control with Ableset.

 Why 48 kHz and a 128–256 buffer?
 - XR18 defaults to 48 kHz.
 Keep everything at 48 kHz to avoid resampling and clock issues.
 - 128–256 buffer is a good live balance: low latency but stable.
 If you hear pops/clicks, try 256.